February 29, 2016, New Jersey - New York

 The year was 1906, a small village in Russia.
 A young Jewish university student rents an attic room from a Jewish family.
 Neither are religious.
 The young man pursues his university studies.

 Nothing unusual until one day they find that he took his own life, he slit his wrists.
-The body is returned to his hometown and is given a proper Jewish burial.
+The body is returned to his hometown and is given a proper Jewish burial, as per tradition.
 And then the strange stuff begins.

 Note: This is a true story.